 What A Year!

 The summer of 2018 kicked off with events like a wild rollercoaster ride with extreme highs and lows.
 I put in my two weeks notice at my small private school in working as a fine arts teacher with the knowledgeable understanding that as a family we would relocate to Savannah, Georgia.
-My husband left in June prior to relocate there in starting a new position for his job.
-I ended on a high note in July following coordinating a huge youth summer performance with two hundred active students on a Tuesday.
+My husband left in June prior to relocate there in the city starting a new position for his job.
+I ended on a high note in July following coordinating a huge youth summer performance with two hundred active students in closing out the summer program.
 The long distance commute for weekend visitation for a marriage carried a lot of weight and responsiblity for us a couple in having one parent being away and one parent being mostly the the caregiver.
 I was excited to simply focus on preparing the kids for back to school, possibly volunteering in teaching fine arts locally until we relocated permanently, and preparing our home of eight years for a prospective buyer while my husband was away at work.
 I wouldn’t have thought that in less than a week of ending one chapter that I would start another chapter in stretching things in remaining in our hometown with unexpected precedence.

 You’ve Waited So Long.